cronecode/graphql-pitch/PITCHME.md

 ---
 ![current](images/current_page_header_component.png)

+Should `UserGroupsPageHeader` display
-- Should I display the Create User Group button?
+the Create User Group button?

 ---

 THE BUSINESS RULE

-- The Create User Group button should be displayed if the current user is allowed to create user groups.
+The Create User Group button should be displayed if the current user is allowed to create user groups.

-### The client wants
-### to ask the server
+WHAT THE CLIENT WANTS TO ASK THE SERVER

-- Is the current user allowed to create user groups?
+Is the current user allowed to create user groups?

 ---
-### What actually happens
+WHAT ACTUALLY HAPPENS

-- `UserContainer` requests the current user from the server...
+`UserContainer` requests the current user from the server...

 ---
 ```json
 {
   "allowedOperations": [